 Getting Legal Help

 Obviously, I am not a lawyer so I am just stating my own experiences here on this website.
 Patents are very complex and rarely something you can do on your own without some help from legal experts if you truly are looking for protection from others infringing on your ORIGINAL invention or product idea.

 Please notice how I bold and capitalize ORIGINAL.
 That’s because in most cases, your idea isn’t as original as you think and a patent won’t offer much protection even if one is granted.
 It’s all in how the patent was written and that is where you must involve lawyers when it comes time to defend your patent in court.
 Remember, lawyers, don’t work for free and rarely if ever will work for a percentage of the settlement in patent cases.
 They are way too complex and risky so your lawyers will want money upfront before taking on the case.

 Do you have the money to fight patent infringement?

-You can do this but keep in mind that legal battles like this are time consuming, technical in nature and very, very expensive.
+You can do this but keep in mind that legal battles like this are time-consuming, technical in nature and very, very expensive.
 You could see all your profits going down the drain quickly.
-Even worse, you could find your patent claims being disputed and your patent thrown out completely.
+Even worse, you could find your patent claims being disputed and your patent was thrown out completely.
 This kind of stuff happens every day even to the largest of companies.

 Here is a short video that I created to explain the reality of patents and how difficult and expensive it will be to protect your idea even if you do have a patent.